1898–99 Southern Football League: Division Two South-West

-Division Two South-West was newly formed and short-lived formation.
-At the end of the season the division was liquidated and the League returned to 2-division structure.
+Division Two South-West was a newly formed and short-lived formation.
+At the end of the season, the division was liquidated and the League returned to a 2-division structure.

 Promotion-relegation test matches

 At the end of the season, test matches were held between the bottom two clubs in Division One and the top club in both Division Twos.
 Royal Artillery Portsmouth lost 4-1 to Cowes and were relegated to Division Two, whilst Cowes were promoted.
 Royal Artillery Portsmouth then disbanded.
 Sheppey United and Thames Ironworks drew 1-1, leading to Sheppey remaining in Division One and Thames Ironworks joining them.